Neurotech-Hub/Hublink-Gateway-Setup/README.md

 1. Format the drive with a compatible filesystem (e.g., ext4, FAT32)
 2. Label the drive as "HUBLINK"
 3. Insert the drive - all data will be directly stored at `/media/$USER/HUBLINK`

+When the USB drive is mounted:
+- Application data is stored in `/media/$USER/HUBLINK/data`
+- Configuration file is stored at `/media/$USER/HUBLINK/hublink.json`
+- The database and scans remain on the local system at `/opt/hublink`

 ## Maintenance